 Ferrette castle © French Moments

-The first castle is the “Château Bas” (lower castle), built around the 12th century keep in 1488.
-It served as a forward post for the “Château Haut” (upper castle).
-Originally there were four corner turrets intended for firearms.
-The bases of three of them are still standing and the fourth one was replaced by the St. Catherine Chapel built around 1660 to replace the original one situated in the upper castle and destroyed by a fire in 1635.
+The first castle is the “Château Bas” (lower castle), built around the 12th century keep tower in 1488.
+It was a forward post for the “Château Haut” (upper castle).
+Initially, there were four corner turrets intended for firearms.
+The bases of three of them are still standing, and the fourth one was replaced by the St. Catherine Chapel, built around 1660 to replace the original one in the upper castle and destroyed by a fire in 1635.

 St Catherine’s Chapel © French Moments

-Around 1600, the fortress was the residence of the bailiff and tax-collector of the fiefdom and included four rooms, seven bedrooms, two kitchens, a stable for three horses, a stove and granaries.
+Around 1600, the fortress was the bailiff’s residence and tax-collector of the fiefdom and included four rooms, seven bedrooms, two kitchens, a stable for three horses, a stove and granaries.

 The castle of Ferrette © French Moments

-What’s left of the castle! © French Moments
+What’s left of the castle?
+Not much! © French Moments

 Ferrette seen from the castle © French Moments